radix-ai-challenge/radix-mle-challenge/README.md

 <details>
 <summary>Here you can find an extensive list of the tasks you need to implement in order to complete the challenge:</summary>

-0. Run `init.sh` to create a conda environment in which the code can run
+0. Run `init.sh` to create a virtual environment in which the code can run
 1. In the `/genres/train` endpoint:
    1. Create a model
    2. Train the model on the received data